 Academic dishonesty involves acts which may subvert or compromise the integrity of the educational process at CEU.
-This includes any act by which a student succeeds or attempts to gain an academic advantage for himself or herself or another person by misrepresenting his or her or another person's work or by interfering with the completion, submission or evaluation of work.
+This includes any act by which a student succeeds or attempts to gain an academic advantage for themself or another person by misrepresenting their or another person's work or by interfering with the completion, submission or evaluation of work.
 These include, but are not limited to, accomplishing or attempting any of the following acts:

 - 1. Altering of grades or official records. - 2.
-Using any materials that are not authorised by the instructor for use during an examination. - 3.
-Copying from another student's paper during an examination.

-- 4. Collaborating during an examination with any other person by giving or receiving information without the specific permission of the instructor. - 5.
+Using any materials that are not authorized by the instructor for use during an examination. - 3.
+Copying from another student's paper during an examination. - 4.
+Collaborating during an examination with any other person by giving or receiving information without the specific permission of the instructor. - 5.
 Stealing, buying or otherwise obtaining restricted information about an examination to be administered. - 6.
 Collaborating on laboratory work, take-home examinations, homework or other assigned work when instructed to work independently. - 7.
 Substituting for another person or permitting any other person to substitute for oneself in taking an examination. - 8.
 Submitting as one's own any theme, report, term paper, essay, other written work, speech, totally or in part by another author. - 9.
 Submitting work that has been previously offered for credit in another course, except with prior written permission of the instructors of both courses. - 10.
-Plagiarising, that is, the offering as one's own work of the words, ideas, or arguments of another person without appropriate attribution by quotation, reference or footnote.
+Plagiarizing, that is, the offering as one's own work the words, ideas, or arguments of another person without appropriate attribution by quotation, reference or footnote.
 Plagiarism occurs both when the words of another are reproduced without acknowledgement or when the ideas or arguments of another are paraphrased in such a way as to lead the reader to believe that they originated with the writer.
-It is the responsibility of all university students to understand the methods of proper attribution and to apply those principles in all materials submitted. - 11.
+It is the responsibility of all university students to understand the methods of proper attribution and to apply those principles in all materials submitted.
+Students should refer to and be familiar with the CEU Policy on Student Plagiarism. - 11.
 Sabotaging of another student's work. - 12.
 Falsifying or committing forgery on any university form or document. - 13.
 Submitting altered or falsified data as experimental data from laboratory projects, survey research, or other field research. - 14.
-Committing any wilful act of dishonesty that interferes with the operation of the academic process. - 15.
+Committing any willful act of dishonesty that interferes with the operation of the academic process. - 15.
 Facilitating or aiding in any act of academic dishonesty.